The complexity of intersecting subproducts with subgroups in Cartesian powers

-We first introduce four general lemmas that will help with the proof of Theorem~\ref{thm:pgs}.
-As defined in the appendix, for two problems $P,Q$ we use the notation $P \leq Q$ if there is a reduction from $P$ to $Q$ and we write $P \approx Q$ if $P \leq Q$ and $Q \leq P$.
+We use the following notation for reductions between computational problems. \begin{defn} Let $P,Q$ be two problems.
+We write $P \leq Q$ if there is a polynomial-time reduction from $P$ to $Q$.
+We write $P \approx Q$ if $P \leq Q$ and $Q \leq P$. \end{defn}